 Grab 13 free basting boxes here at GG Designs Embroidery if you’re interested in this method!
 And, if you want to learn more or desire to create your own basting stitches, I’ve also written an entire post about what an embroidery basting box is and how to create one using software.

 As a note, make sure the fabric you’re stitching the basting box onto will not be permanently damaged.
 For instance, when embroidering on leather or paper, a basting box is a bad idea because needle holes are permanent!
 Some digitizers may also include a basting box with design purchase, so keep an eye out for these.

 6. Fusible Stabilizer

-This one’s a bit of an extra effort, but I’d be remiss not to include it.
-Fusible stabilizer (comes in tear-away, cut-away, etc) has one side that will fuse to your embroidery blank.
-If you hoop your fusible stabilizer, you can then use a mini-iron (love my Clover II mini-iron!) to press and fuse your blank to the stabilizer.
+If you hoop your fusible stabilizer, you can then use a mini-iron (I love my Clover II mini-iron!) to press and fuse your blank to the stabilizer.
 While I don’t regularly use fusible stabilizer, I always use it when doing in-the-hoop quilting projects.
 It’s also nice when embroidering on baby onesies and hooped items that may move during embroidery, which causes puckering.